 Outages can cost a fortune to your retail business.
 Thus, zero downtime deployment can help you avoid reduced productivity and lost revenue.

-One of the most effective ways to achieve a zero downtime deployment is the Blue-green deployment technique.
+One of the most effective ways to achieve a zero-downtime deployment is the Blue-green deployment technique.
 Blue-green deployment refers to a deployment solution that operates two identical hardware environments that are configured precisely the same way.
 One is referenced as “Blue” and the other as “Green”.
 One environment is active, the other remains idle.

-The basic idea in blue-green deployment is that you operate two versions of the website side by side one with the old build and other with the latest build.
+The basic idea in blue-green deployment is that you operate two versions of the website side by side one with the old build and another with the latest build.
 This technique is crucial for ecommerce businesses with critical uptime requirements.

 So how does it work?
 There is a load balancer, which forwards requests to the corresponding environment: production or pre-production.
 When an update is needed, you deploy it to the pre-production environment.
 Then you test it and switch the load balancer so that pre-production becomes the new production environment, and vice versa.